Vision and Mission

 Knowing the animals' history and the necessary conditions for release is an integral part of the process and it is in our responsibility to guarantee a safe environment for all animals, the ones that are free and wild and the ones in our care.

-The People - The Eyes, Ears and the Mouth of the Rescue Center
+The Team - Founder and Employees of the Rescue Center

 At the Rescue Center, we have many helping hands working very hard to make sure that we can keep up with these principles on a daily base and all year round.
 Our team of workers consists of permanent staff as well as volunteers, and all of them take up an important part in keeping the center running.

-Our team of permanent staff consists of the founders and owners of the center, Marielos and Bernal Lizano, the manager and volunteer coordinator, Sarita Chinchilla, the animal caretaker and biologist Victoria Gehrke, as well as caretakers and kitchen personnel.
-Not currently located in Costa Rica but also important members of our team are Michelle Rechkemmer our english graphic and logo designer and Linah Hein our german fundraising manager and social media consultant.
+Our team of permanent staff consists of the founders and owners of the center, Marielos and Bernal Lizano and manager and volunteer coordinator Sarita Chinchilla, as well as caretakers and kitchen personnel.
+Not currently located in Costa Rica but also important members of our team are Linah Hein our German fundraising manager and social media consultant and Michelle Rechkemmer our Canadian graphic and logo designer.

 In order to manage all the tasks and duties that an animal rescue center requires on a daily base, we depend on the help of motivated and responsible volunteers.
 Their work involves food preparation, cleaning and maintaining enclosures, building activity toys and providing enrichment for animals, painting and making mosaics in and around the center.
 Apart from these daily tasks, we also need help with any additional tasks that may come up in the course of the day and most require extra work.
 At the center we encourage volunteers to become aware, to learn about the animals and the center, to get involved and help others with tasks, questions and problems, and to share their ideas in order to improve structures and the center's facilities.
 This center counts on the awareness and alertness, the encouragement and feedback, and the strong motivation of the volunteers - they are the eyes. ears and the mouth of the center.